ethanleighfellows/licenseplate/README.md

 try using the existing page since im a lazy coder n dont wanna add different users or whatever. thanks

 Start date for collecting was: 10/28/2024

+craziest plates ive seen when writing this are:

+a hawaii plate in san francisco the north west territories plate the france diplomatic plate also seen in san francisco on 16th and church and an alaska plate with the custom plate: vry nce

+bcuz some of these are before i wrote the app, i haven't added them fyi